Zebouski/LFT/README.md

 Todo: option to choose: fresh groups only / any groups

 #### Minimap Button ####
-Brings up the main addon frame, allowing you to Look for a gorup or Look for more.<Br>
+Brings up the main addon frame, allowing you to Look for a group or Look for more.<Br>
 ![minimap](https://imgur.com/Z1uRxqz.png)

 #### Queue-ing solo (maximum 5 dungeons at a time) ####